AgnostiqHQ/covalent/doc/source/troubleshooting.rst

 A workflow can fail for a number of reasons.
 The most common reasons are:

 1. A task is failing to execute due to a runtime error arising from the task definition.

-    - Check the logs of the Covalent server to see if there are any errors.
+In this case, check the logs of the Covalent server to see if there are any errors and the task error cards in the Covalent UI.

 2. The executor memory and compute resources are insufficient.
 For a memory issues with the Dask executor, the allocated memory per worker needs to increased via (provided the user has enough memory available):